EndPointCorp/end-point-blog/2021/12/creating-translation-and-currency-converter-bot-with-telegram-and-google-app-script.md

 (/blog/2021/12/creating-translation-and-currency-converter-bot-with-telegram-and-google-app-script/najmi-currency.jpg)

 There are (at least, maybe) two possible ways to create a currency converter bot with Telegram+Google App Script.
 I could either invoke a curl-alike method by calling an external API (which is not related with Google) or just manipulating whatever Google Finance offers.
-I did some searching, but I could not find any built-in class in order to do the conversion within the code.
+I did some search but I could not find any built-in class in order to do the conversion within the code.
 However I remember that Google Spreadsheet could actually call Google Finance within its cell.
-So I decided  to let Spreadsheet do the conversion and then I will fetch the result to the requestor.
+So I decided  to let Spreadsheet do the conversion and then I will fetch the result and return it to the requestor.

 This is shown in the following snippet:
 ```.javascript